 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-(CAP) is a lung infection that you get from being around other people in the community.
-When you have CAP, your lungs become inflamed and do not work well.
-CAP is caused by different germs, including bacteria, viruses, and fungi (yeasts).
+is a lung infection that you get from being around other people in the community.
+Your lungs become inflamed and do not work well.
+CAP may be caused by bacteria, viruses, and fungi (yeasts).
 The germs are easily spread from an infected person to others by coughing, sneezing, or close contact.

 Common symptoms include the following: